Savannah Domestic Violence Defense Attorney

 If you have been accused of domestic violence, whether this is your first accusation or you have been accused of violating a protective order against you, The Ozer Law Firm, LLC can help you.
 We balance aggressive representation with easy-going counsel to ensure that you receive well-rounded legal support as a defendant.
 Domestic violence accusations are serious, and even misdemeanor convictions could have a serious detriment to your present and future.

-Schedule a free consultation with The Ozer Law Firm, LLC to discuss your defense options today.
+Schedule a free consultation by calling (912) 325-3591 with The Ozer Law Firm, LLC to discuss your defense options today.